jspm/registry/README.md

 Pull requests welcome.
 View `registry.json` to see what is currently in the registry.

-All registry entries are managed through Github, moderated by the registry maintainers.
+All registry entries are managed here through Github, moderated by the registry maintainers.

 What it does
 ---